-36 Semester Credits/ 3 Semesters/12 Months Bilingual Authorization 9 Credits/1 Additional Semester/4 Additional Months
+36 Semester Credits/ 3 Semesters/12 Months Bilingual Authorization 9 Credits/1 Additional Semester/4 Additional Months Internship Option 1 Additional Semester/4 Additional Months

 The Teacher Credentialing Preparation Program (TCPP) at USU is the key step toward a career as a TK-6 or 7-12 teacher.
 Students interested in teaching at the K-6 school level in the State of California must have completed a bachelor's degree at a regionally accredited university, have passed the California Basic Education Skills Test (CBEST) and have the capacity to pass the California Subjects Examination for Teachers (CSET), or have completed a commission-approved elementary subjectmatter program.
 Students interested in teaching at the 7-12 school level must have completed a bachelor's degree at a regionally accredited university and have the capacity to pass the appropriate subject-matter examination (CSET) or obtain a waiver.
-Secondary Credential areas includeEnglish/language Arts, Mathematics, Music, Physical Education, Science, Social Science, World Languages.
+Secondary Credential areas include Art, Dance, English/language Arts, Health Science, Mathematics, Music, Physical Education, Science, Social Science, Theater, World Languages.